petebachant/petebachant.github.io/_posts/2024-10-15-reproducible-openfoam.markdown

 and backed up to the cloud.
 Maybe next we'd like to create a publication from those figures, but that will need to be the subject of a future post.
+Guess what?
+You can also put a LaTeX build stage into the pipeline.

 We could add a mesh dependence stage before the TODO.

+OpenFOAM could be replaced with any other software that can be run with Docker, more dependencies could be added, etc.

+Do you use a different system to manage pipelines, data, artifacts?
+If so, let me know in the comments.